alpoktem/proscript/README.md

 ### Process audio using Vosk speech recognizer

+Does automatic speech recognition and then creates a proscript of it.

-Set environment variable for the Vosk model you want to use
+Set environment variable for the Vosk model you want to use by:

 ```
 export VOSK_MODEL=vosk-model-path